dwallach1/prometheus/README.md

 Number of successful sell events: 5
 The average lot time is: 71.00 days
 The average profit percentage is: 14.60%

+[ ETH 2024 ] [as of 04.11.2024]
+Number of 24-hour windows with at least 5% price drop: 6 The average drop window percentage is: -6.59%
+Number of successful sell events: 4
+The average lot time is: 10.00 days
+The average profit percentage is: 14.58%
 ```

 `SOL`